Wild camping Lake District Great Moss

 Tongue Pot was where I decided to have my morning swim to get the blood pumping and day going.
 It’s often a busy spot on weekends with day trippers, but at 6am there was nobody else at all about so I had the place to myself.
 It’s a stunning place, deep enough to jump in off the cliffs too.

 I hope you enjoyed that little trip report.
-Not that many photos to share from the trip as it was more about switching off and just enjoy being in the Great Outdoors – I hope it inspire you to try your own little adventure.
+Not that many photos to share from the trip as it was more about switching off and just enjoy being in the Great Outdoors – I hope it inspires you to try your own little wild camping adventure.
+If it does please read my wild camping beginners guide blog post below.

 BLOG POST BY STUART HODGSON